 - Engine components

 - Heating Element components

 - Metal tube forming rolls and dies

 - Precision shafts and axles in high wear environments

 - Semiconductor Process Equipment

-Great Ceramic is your silicon nitride machining specialist for your precision ceramic prototyping & manufacturing needs; we are always happy to use our many years of advanced ceramics experience to provide advice on materials, design, and application.
-If you would like to buy silicon nitride plates, rods, tubes or custom machined components, please contact us and one of our experts will be happy to assist you.
+Great Ceramic is a professional manufacturer of silicon nitride ceramics.
+We are always happy to use our many years of experience in advanced ceramics to advise on materials, designs and applications.
+If you would like to purchase silicon nitride sheets, rods, tubes or custom machined parts, please contact us and each of our experts will be happy to assist you.

 Compared with other technical ceramics, its low thermal expansion coefficient provides good thermal shock resistance.
 It is very hard, exceeding the high temperature capability of most metals, and also has excellent oxidation resistance.
 Therefore, silicon nitride can withstand the harshest conditions in the most demanding high-temperature, high-load applications.

 Silicon nitride ceramics have low thermal expansion coefficient and high thermal conductivity, so it has excellent thermal shock resistance.
 At not too high temperature, silicon nitride has high strength and impact resistance, but it will be damaged with the increase of use time above 1200℃, which will reduce its strength, and fatigue damage will occur more easily above 1450℃.
 Therefore, the service temperature of silicon nitride generally does not exceed 1300°C.